ivan-livyi/atlassian-mcp/README.md

 }
 ```

+**Important**:
-**Important**: Use the full path to the Python executable in your virtual environment and the full path to your atlassian_mcp.py file.
+- Use the full path to the Python executable in your virtual environment and the full path to your atlassian_mcp.py file
+- The `ATLASSIAN_DOMAIN` should be the subdomain part of your Atlassian URL.
+For example, if your Atlassian is at `https://acme-corp.atlassian.net`, then `ATLASSIAN_DOMAIN` should be `acme-corp`

 ### 2. Available Tools